-But there’s a balance at play here.
-You see, ultimately, your job is to make sure that there’s nothing your son needs from you (other than love).
-Too many parents create a toxic culture of dependency where, we kid you not, mom or dad even contact prospective employers to cover for their child’s poor interview, sorry work ethic or subpar resume to pressure the hire.
+Ultimately, your job is to make sure the things your son needs from you are covered.
+Your main goal is for him to feel loved and cared for.
+However, too many parents create a toxic culture of dependency, where moms or dads even contact prospective employers to cover for a child’s poor interview, sorry work ethic, or subpar resume to pressure the hire.

-Our job is to raise young people in love and security, but also make sure they are well equipped to leave home and make it on their own.
-In order to accomplish that goal, here are 10 things your son needs from you:
+Yes, our job is to raise young people in love and security.
+But we also are supposed to make sure they are well-equipped to leave home and make it on their own.
+In order to accomplish that goal, here are 10 things your son needs from you.

-Your son needs your presence.
+Your son needs your attention.
 Your son needs quantity playtime with his dad, not just quality playtime.
 He needs you at school conferences, soccer games, church events, and mealtimes.
 Mealtimes are especially crucial to child development, and your son needs his dad.
-He needs you to wish him good-night and he needs to watch you live.
-He needs to watch you treat his mother right, to watch you make decisions, to watch you value the right things…
+He needs you to wish him good night and he needs to watch you live.
+He needs to watch you treat his mother right, to watch you make decisions, and to watch you value the right things.

 It’s a cliché that what all men want, ultimately, is respect.
-Ditto your son.
+But your son is no exception.

 One way to earn respect is to demonstrate responsibility.
-He can’t do this without your help, your expectations, and your coaching.
+He can’t do this without your help and your coaching.

 Along with responsibility comes trust.
 This is a form of believing in your son.
-Don’t badger, expect.
 Trust suggests respect.
 Respect leads to trust.
 Trust accepted equals responsible behavior.

 Your son needs boundaries he can understand.
-Fact is: There is more freedom with secure boundaries than without.
-Obviously these vary with age and maturity.
+There is more freedom with secure boundaries than without.
+Obviously, these vary with age and maturity.

-Your son doesn’t need to simply know that you love him, he needs to feel it, see it in action, and understand that it’s as deep and wide as the ocean.
-Love is the greatest source of strength either of you have.
-Embrace love; own it, practice it and tell him how you feel.
+Your son doesn’t need simply to know that you love him; he needs to feel it, see it in action, and understand that it’s as deep and wide as the ocean.
+Love is the greatest source of strength either of you has.
+Embrace love, own it, practice it, and tell him how you feel.

-Too many men are confused about affection.
+Too many men are confused about affection and physical touch.
 They confuse distance with manliness and nothing could be further from the truth.
 So hug.
 Express your feelings.
-And, above all, don’t be afraid to say, “I love you” to your son.
+And, above all, don’t be afraid to tell your son you love him.
 Don’t close him out from affection because of your own fear.
 Your son very much needs physical contact with his dad.
 A hand on the shoulder, hugs and embraces, and holding his hand when he’s younger.
 Physical touch is key to human development, from infancy on up.
 Your son needs your physical touch.